-We use correlation to measure how closely our input (x) increases and decreases with output (y).
+We use correlation to measure how closely our input (x) increases and decreases with output (y) and vice-versa.
 The value of correlation is positive, if they are in sync, or increase together and fall together.

-Answer: A positive correlation indicates that the two variables X and Y change in the same direction.
+Answer: A positive correlation indicates that the two variables X and Y change in the same direction and sam magnitude.

 A negative correlation is just the opposite of the normal correlation coefficient.

 A positive value for a correlation indicates:

 - Correlation has a positive value.

 - There is an association or relation between the 2 variables, supposedly X and Y.

 - A little unit of change in variable X causes (may) impact in the Y variable, that is, if X moves higher then Y moves higher and if X moves to a lower value, then so does Y.

 - If the correlation coefficient is positive indicating a relationship between X and Y variables and the value lies between 0 to +1.

 Cc value > 0.5 is considered a significant relationship between X and Y variables.